oladimillion/address-book/README.md

 # Address book

 > A simple Django app that keeps record of names and emails of people
+> User can easily add name and email to database
+> User can easily view list of saved names and emails

 ## Running Locally